cloudogu/dogu-development-docs/docs/v3/concepts/multinode-environment.md

 The consuming application and its chart must:

 - follow the producer's documented parameter and Secret-key contract;
-- mount optional credential Secrets with `optional: true`;
+- mount the credential Secret with `optional: true` when `ServiceAccountRequest.spec.optional` is `true`;
 - ensure that the application reloads rotated credentials or restart the workload; and
 - leave the managed Secret unchanged.

-A Dogu that offers accounts must declare a `ServiceAccountProducer` and implement the [producer API](https://github.com/cloudogu/service-account-producer-sidecar).
+A Dogu that offers accounts must declare a `ServiceAccountProducer` and implement its configured producer strategy.
+The HTTP strategy is typically exposed through an adapter such as the [service-account-producer sidecar](https://github.com/cloudogu/service-account-producer-sidecar).
+Consult the [`ServiceAccountProducer` API](https://github.com/cloudogu/k8s-serviceaccount-lib/tree/develop/api/v2) for the complete contract.
 Containers in the same Dogu normally do not need this CES-wide mechanism.
 Inspect `ServiceAccountReady` when credentials are unavailable.

 ## Warp Menu